wren-lang/wren/doc/site/core/num.markdown

 ### **floor**

-Round the number down to the nearest integer.
+Rounds the number down to the nearest integer.

     :::dart
     1.5.floor    // 1
+    (-3.2).floor // -4

 ### **isNan**